fanjasoa18/spring-security-in-db/README.md

 # spring security
-trying to store UerDetails(username,password,role) in database, not in memory
+trying to store UserDetails(username,password,role) in database, not in memory